blimpa/maker-operational-manual/voting/voting-essentials/mkr-token.md

 ## What is MKR?

 MKR is an ERC-20 token that is native to the Maker Protocol.

-## What is the MKR token used for?

-MKR is the governance token and recapitalization source of the Maker Protocol.
+It is the governance token and recapitalization source of the Maker Protocol.

 ### MKR as a governance token